cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 30. Disclose indiscriminately to those who are not prepared for intimate interactions
 31. Unresponsive to their partner's disclosures

-### With respect to access to attachment-related memories and emotions, anxious-preoccupied adults remain preoccupied with past hurts.
-They tend to rumina

 **Anxious-Preoccupied Adults**

 * Characterized by preoccupation with past hurts and attachment-related memories and emotions